curiousest/curiousest.github.io/_posts/2018-11-11-evolution-of-my-desk-2.md

 [Source](https://www.amazon.co.uk/Historicalmuseum-Antique-ANCHOR-Yellow-Divers/dp/B07D22S2YM/)

 **Motorcycle helmet**

+This is probably a good idea, although a good one is expensive.

 Much of the sound-reduction from motorcycle helmets come from aerodynamics (not generating noise in the first place).
 Still, they are: